Hello, I’m DR Olumide Adisa A.k.A as 'Dr Adisa' in professional circles. Welcome to my personal website

 In the words of Audre Lorde, “Without community, there is no liberation...but community must not mean a shedding of our differences, nor the pathetic pretense that these differences do not exist.”

 I am committed to intersectional race equity, and I support initiatives that have this purpose at their core.
 Over the last four years, I have worked with H.O.P.
-E Training and Consultancy , DRIVE Partnership, onEvidence, and other organisations on various systems change projects co-creating with racialised communities.
+E Training and Consultancy , DRIVE Partnership, onEvidence, and other organisations on various systems change projects co-creating with Black and racialised communities.

 I launched and founded the successful Domestic Abuse Research Network (DARNet) in June 2019.
 Based at the University of Suffolk, it is a vibrant network of practitioners, service commissioners, policy makers, academics, and students; and undertaken public engagement activities, in the East of England region and beyond on violence and abuse research.
 The network now has a membership of 300 people and is represented by 20 Universities.